-For a simple supper, make this wholesome roasted garlic and potato soup, with chunky roasted potatoes and savory parmesan cheese.
+For a simple supper, make this wholesome roasted garlic and potato soup recipe, topped with chunky roasted potatoes and savory parmesan cheese.

 A warming bowl of soup is always welcome at the table, and this roasted garlic potato soup is as savory and nourishing as it gets.

 Garlic — well, food wouldn’t be the same without it.

 The “stinking rose” not only makes most everything taste better, it’s long been credited for its remarkable healing abilities.

 Grandmothers all over the world serve up bowls of garlicky soup the second someone in their family gets the sniffles.

 I just made that up.
 But isn’t it comforting to think that the simple gesture of making soup helps people feel cared for?

 This recipe uses a whole head of garlic, not nearly as much as some recipes that call for 50, 80 or 100 cloves (who feels like counting?) but it’s no less a distinct seasoning.

 Plus, while the garlic is roasting the kitchen smells absolutely amazing.
 Roasting garlic also tempers the its raw bite, making it mellow and almost sweet.

 Potatoes give this soup gives a satisfying creamy texture without cream, butter or milk.